AnnieL1229/foodcom-recipe-analysis/README.md

 | 23        | 0.33                    | 0.34                      | 0.0                     | 0.76                    |

 The line plot below confirms a **positive correlation between the number of steps and fat proportion**.
-The sharp increase in fat content for **recipes with 2–5 steps** suggests that moderately complex recipes often incorporate additional fat sources.These findings highlight that **longer, more involved recipes often favor taste and richness over lower-fat alternatives**, which can be useful for predicting fat content based on recipe complexity.
+The sharp increase in fat content for recipes with 2–5 steps suggests that moderately complex recipes often incorporate additional fat sources.

 <iframe
-  src="nsteps_rating_agg.html"
+  src="graphs/nsteps_rating_agg.html"
   width="800"
   height="600"
   frameborder="0"